-Jobs created by projects funded through the cost share program - 7f
+Jobs created by projects funded through the economic development program - 7f

 The Cost Share Program builds partnerships with local entities to pool efforts and limited resources in order to deliver state highway and bridge projects.
 MoDOT allocates Cost Share funds annually based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
-Ten percent of the Cost Share Program funds are set aside for projects that demonstrate economic development through job creation.
-MoDOT works in cooperation with the Department of Economic Development with project sponsors to determine when targeted investments can be made to create jobs and may provide up to 100 percent of participation costs.
-Retail development projects do not qualify as economic development projects that create jobs.
+Each year, at least 10 percent of the Cost Share funds are set aside for projects that demonstrate economic development through job creation.
+MoDOT may contribute up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verifies the project creates jobs.
+Retail development projects are not eligible.